EdWorld Internet Topics

 Variations:

 • For elementary students: Assist students in starting their letters.
-Let students finish the letters on their own.
+You might offer the introductory paragraph, or part of an opening sentence that students will finish on their own.

 • For older students: Discuss the differences between a friendly letter and a business letter.
 Ask students which form they should use for a letter to the president of the United States.
 Have students write their letters.

 Extension: Provide envelopes and let students send their letters to the White House.
-Check the Write to the White House section of the White House for Kids Web site for instructions on how to write to the president of the United States.
+Check the Write to the White House section of the White House 101 Web site for instructions on how to write to the president of the United States.

 Variation for primary and elementary students: Address envelopes for students or show students how to address envelopes.